holderdeord/hdo-quiz2/README.md

-Quiz about Norwegian politics using data from HDO
+Quiz about Norwegian politics using data from HDO.

+To get stuff started:
+- Clone this repo
+- npm install
+- npm run server
+- Open your favorite browser at localhost:3000